-Like other related avian relatives, this one needs challenges so that it doesn’t get bored.
-The same thing applies to Budgies, too.
+Like other related avian relatives, this one needs challenges so it doesn’t get bored.
+The same thing applies to Budgies.
 Pairs form strong bonds, which makes sense from an evolutionary perspective.
 They will defend their space fiercely to safeguard it.
-However, Parrotlets aren’t overly noisy, but they are vocal when they have something to say.
+Parrotlets aren’t overly noisy, but they are vocal when they have something to say.

 Exercise and Human Interaction

-We recommend keeping an eye on your Parrotlet if you let your Parrotlet out of the cage.
+Always keep an eye on your Parrotlet if you let it out of the cage.
 Its instinct is to gnaw on wood—no matter if it’s your furniture.
-You can satisfy this need by adding some wooden toys to the cage.
+You can satisfy this gnawing need by adding wooden toys to its cage.

 Health & Care

-Remember that your pet will bond with you if it doesn’t have a mate.
+Remember that your pet is more likely to bond with you if it doesn’t have a mate.

-Individuals who have some experience handling birds are an excellent fit for the Parrotlet.
-If you can get a pet that has been hand-raised, all the better.
+Individuals who have experience handling birds are an excellent fit for the Parrotlet.
+If you can get a pet that has been hand-raised, that’s even better.
 Plan on getting bit a time or two until you both get used to each other.
-The same caution applies to all birds, but the Parrotlet has the bigger beak of the two.
+The same caution applies to the Budgie, but the Parrotlet has the bigger beak of the two.

-The Budgie, or more formally, the Budgerigar, is a familiar resident of pet stores and conservatories since the mid-1800s.
+The Budgie, or more formally, the Budgerigar, and in some countries, the Parakeet, has been a familiar resident of pet stores and conservatories since the mid-1800s.
 Unlike the Parrotlet, the Budgie’s habit is the dry shrublands of its native Australia.
-Whereas Parrotlets are perhaps less common, these birds are ubiquitous.
+While Parrotlets are perhaps less common, these birds are ubiquitous.
 They’re also relatively inexpensive, which helps explain their popularity.
-However, the next topic is the real reason.

 Personality / Character

-Budgies or Parakeets are sweet birds with a sense of humor and friendly nature.
+Budgies/Parakeets are sweet birds with a sense of humor and friendly nature.
 These pets will provide hours of amusement with their antics.
-They are also intelligent animals with a playful side you and your children will enjoy.
+They are also intelligent animals with a playful side that you and your children will enjoy.
 Like the Parrotlet, the Budgie is an active bird.
-You’ll likely find that it is in motion always.
+You’ll likely find that it is always in motion.

-Whereas the Parrotlet acts willfully, sometimes, the Budgie always seems happy.
+While the Parrotlet acts willfully sometimes, the Budgie always seems happy.
 It is a chatty pet, especially if you have more than one.
-However, its voice isn’t as loud as the Parrotlet with no shrill screams.
+However, its voice isn’t as loud as the Parrotlet, with no shrill screams.
 You’ll likely find that covering the cage is an excellent way to cut down the chatter at night.

 Exercise and Human Interaction

 The Budgie can pick up a few simple tricks with the right motivation, i.e., treats.
-It may even learn a few words, although its scratchy voice might make it hard to understand them.
-This bird has decent problem-solving skills, so it may figure out how to open the cage door without a clip to secure it.
+It may even learn a few words, though its scratchy voice might make it hard to understand them.
+This bird has decent problem-solving skills, so it may figure out how to open the cage door if there’s not a clip to secure it.
 The Budgie’s gentle disposition and eagerness to please will make training easy.

 Health & Care

 The Budgie is a relatively hardy pet, as long as you place the cage away from drafts.
 Offer fresh food and water daily.
 Your Budgie will also enjoy a millet sprig to gnaw on occasionally.
-You should also put a cuttlebone in for a calcium source and a way for your bird to polish its beak.
-You’ll likely find that your pet will treat it as a toy, too.
+You can put in a cuttlebone as a calcium source and a way for your bird to polish its beak.
+You’ll likely find that your pet will treat it as a toy too.

-We’d suggest swapping out toys for your Budgie as you would for a Parrotlet.
-This bird needs mental stimulation, too, to prevent boredom and feather plucking.
+We suggest regularly swapping out toys for your Budgie, as you would for a Parrotlet.
+This bird needs mental stimulation to prevent boredom and feather plucking.
 A mirror is an excellent choice for entertaining your Parakeet.
-Make sure cleaning any toys you add is part of your regular cage maintenance.
+Make sure cleaning any toys that you add is part of your regular cage maintenance.

 First-time pet owners and older children will find that the Budgie is a delightful pet.
 While it isn’t a cuddly choice, this bird will reward you with its friendliness and playful nature.
-They are easy to care for, making it an excellent way to teach your kids responsibility.
+It’s easy to care for, making it an excellent way to teach kids responsibility.

-Owning a bird is a different experience than getting other pets that you can handle more.
+Owning a bird is a different experience than owning other pets, especially ones that you can handle more.
 However, that doesn’t mean you can’t bond with either a Parrotlet or Budgie.
 We suggest getting a Parrotlet for older children or individuals who have been around birds before.
-This species is feisty and may prove to be more of a challenge than the Budgie if you’re afraid of getting bit.
+This species is feisty and may prove to be more of a challenge than a Budgie if you’re afraid of getting bit.

-On the other hand, you can’t go wrong with a Parakeet.
+Basically, you can’t go wrong with a Parakeet.
 These happy, friendly birds are a joy to own.
-While they don’t live as long as Parrotlets, they make the best use out of the time they share with you with their bubbly personalities and fun sense of humor.
+While they don’t live as long as Parrotlets, they make the best use of the time that they share with you with their bubbly personalities and fun sense of humor.